| 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | Next | |

 Landscape with Roman Temple Ruins, 1773 | Hubert Robert (1733-1808) | Alte Pinakothek

 All Classical music is organized along a time line.
 Listeners perceive musical form by remembering repeated ideas and recognizing appearances of new or contrasting material.
 Thus, a sense of form is created through repetition, variation and contrast of musical ideas.
 When repetition, variation and contrast are organized in a specific pattern, we call the pattern of organization musical form.
-Musical forms are like a frame composers pour their ideas into.
+Musical forms are like a frame or template composers pour their ideas into.

 The most important musical forms during the Classical era were sonata form, theme and variation, minuet and trio and rondo form.
 These forms were used in Classical and Romantic symphonies, chamber music and sonatas.
 We'll examine each of these forms as we work through the literature of the Classical era.
 Of these four forms, the sonata form is the most significant in the development of the symphony.
 Within a typical symphony, one or more movements are built on the sonata form, a specific type of A B A formal structure: